 There are 63 national parks in the United States, and 40 are spread across the western states.
 Misty forests, majestic mountains, glaciers, wild rivers, stunning waterfalls, alpine lakes, dunes, caves, and ancient pueblos are just a few highlights of these magical landscapes.

-Whether spending hours hiking through breathtaking forests or simply admiring the stunning views around you, visiting America’s west coast national parks is truly an escape from reality!
+Whether spending hours hiking through breathtaking forests or simply admiring the stunning views around you, visiting America’s western national parks is truly an escape from reality!
 Here are some of the treasures stretching from Alaska, Arizona, California, Colorado, New Mexico, Oregon, Wyoming, Washington, and Utah.

 1. Visit Denali National Park for the Tallest Peak in North America